amitmse/in_Python_/Others/README.md

 			- L1 regularization: This parameter adds a penalty proportional to the absolute value of the coefficients, promoting sparsity in the model.

+		Use techniques like Grid Search, Randomized Search or Bayesian Optimization to explore the parameter space and find the optimal combination.
+		- Grid Search: Defines a grid of hyperparameter values and tests all possible combinations.
+			Pro: Simple to understand and implement.
+Finding the best combination within the defined grid.
+			Cons: Computationally expensive, especially with many hyperparameters or large grids.
+  				May miss the optimal hyperparameters if the grid is not fine-grained enough.
+		- Random Search: Randomly samples hyperparameters from a defined range or distribution, without evaluating all combinations.
+			Pros: More efficient than grid search, especially with high-dimensional hyperparameter spaces.
+				Can find good hyperparameters with fewer evaluations.
+			Cons: May not find the optimal hyperparameters, especially if the search space is large.
+				Requires careful selection of the number of iterations to balance exploration and efficiency.
+		- Bayesian Optimization: Uses a probabilistic model (typically a Gaussian process) to learn the relationship between hyperparameters and performance.
+It then intelligently explores the hyperparameter space, focusing on regions with the highest probability of containing the optimal hyperparameters.
+			Pros: Efficient than grid and random search, requirs fewer evaluations to find good hyperparameters.
+				Can handle non-convex and noisy objective functions.
+    				Can be parallelized to speed up the search process.
+			Cons: Can be computationally expensive for each iteration, especially with complex models.
+				Requires a suitable Gaussian process model and careful selection of hyperparameters for the model.